tbrunsch/Zenodot/README.md

 If the interface `CodeCompletion` does not provide sufficient information because you need to handle different types of code completions differently, then you can cast them to one of the following specific interfaces: `CodeCompletionClass`, `CodeCompletionPackage`, `CodeCompletionField`, `CodeCompletionMethod`, `CodeCompletionKeyword`, `CodeCompletionVariable`, or `CodeCompletionObjectTreeNode`.

-# Wrapper Classes

-Zenodot uses wrapper classes for all kinds of relevant entities.
-These wrapper classes carry additional information and allow future extensions without breaking the API.
-The following wrapper classes are most relevant:

-  - `ObjectInfo`: An `ObjectInfo` does not only carry information about an object, but also about its declared type.
-Additionally, an `ObjectInfo` carries information about where an object comes from.
-If it comes from a non-final field, it also carries a setter that allows modifying that field.
-  - `ClassInfo`: A `ClassInfo` is more or less a plain String describing a class.
-Zenodot uses this wrapper class instead of a `Class<?>` instance in order to prevent loading classes unnecessarily.
-Whenever the real class object is needed, it suffices to call `Class.forName()` for the normalized name stored in a `ClassInfo`.
-  - `PackageInfo`: A `PackageInfo` simply wraps a String describing a package.
-Call `Package.getPackage()` for the package name stored in that wrapper to obtain the corresponding `Package` object.

-Whenever you need to create on of these wrapper classes, you have to use the utility class `InfoProvider`.
-Note that this class also contains some static constants.
-The constant `InfoProvider.NULL_LITERAL`, e.g., describes `null`.

 # Parser Settings

 It is obligatory to create an instance of `ParserSettings` in order to create a parser.
 This instance is created via a `ParserSettingsBuilder`, which is returned by the factory method `ParserSettingsBuilder.create()`.
 Several options are available: